 For example, the North Island has 4 of New Zealand’s 7 international airports, including the one in Auckland, which handles most of the country’s arrivals.
 Wellington, too, has a large airport that handles a lot of domestic and international flights.
-On the South Island, the biggest airport is in Christchurch, which, while sizable, doesn’t handle nearly as many international flights as Auckland (and most of its traffic comes from Australia flights).
+On the South Island, the biggest airport is in Christchurch, which, while sizable, doesn’t handle nearly as many international flights as Auckland.

 As far as buses go (which is the best way to get around the country if you can’t rent a car or campervan), the two biggest carriers (InterCity and NakedBus) both service more cities on the North Island than the South Island (both make 34 major stops on the South Island, while InterCity has 41 stops on the North Island, and NakedBus has 59).
 Many of the buses on the North Island also tend to run more frequently.
 (Though, this could be because the North Island is smaller, has more cities, and isn’t divided in half by a gigantic mountain range…)